apollo

 How does the drug interact with Flubi Eye Drops:

-Using Flubi Eye Drops together with iopamidol can increase the risk of kidney problems.
+Taking Flubi Eye Drops with Etodolac can increase the risk of side effects (inflammation, bleeding, ulceration, and rarely perforation).

 How to manage the interaction: